StevenMMortimer/ge-sklearn-pipeline-example/README.md

 ```

 The next step is creating expectations for these three DataAssets.
 The expectations
-we used were created and stored in the following scripts:
+we used were created by the following scripts:

 1. Raw data: [./great_expectations/notebooks/create-raw-data-expectations.py](./great_expectations/notebooks/create-raw-data-expectations.py)
 2. Modeling data: [./great_expectations/notebooks/create-modeling-data-expectations.py](./great_expectations/notebooks/create-modeling-data-expectations.py)
 3. Holdout error data: [./great_expectations/notebooks/create-holdout-error-data-expectations.py](./great_expectations/notebooks/create-holdout-error-data-expectations.py)

-All of the expectation creation scripts follow a similar pattern where we first add the basic profiler
+All of the expectation creation scripts follow a similar pattern where we first add the BasicProfiler suite
-as an expectation for the DataAsset and second create expectations as the "default" suite.
+as an expectation and then create our expectations as the "default" suite for the DataAsset.
 Those default expectations are created by loading the data from the folder as a Batch and
-only need to be done once for the first time unless you are updating the expectations.
+only need to be done once for the first time or you are updating the expectations.

 The choice to use `.py` scripts instead of notebooks is purely for personal preference.
 The scripts are stored in the notebooks folder [`./great_expectations/notebooks`](./great_expectations/notebooks)